yanirmr/yanirmr/README.md

 #### :raising_hand: About me:
 I'm an algorithm developer and machine-learning engineer.<br>
-My likes are algorithms, artificial intelligence (computer vision, language processing, speech recognition, etc.), and computational applications for humanities researches.<br>
+My likes are algorithms, artificial intelligence (computer vision, language processing, speech recognition, etc.), and computational applications for humanities research.<br>

 #### :computer: Work:
 I work at Weizmann Institute of Science, doing some very fascinating stuff with algorithms for speech analysis.<br>